zotonic/zotonic/doc/manuals/cookbook/shell-restoring-db.rst

    something temporary, rename new database to match site, and finally delete the old database.

-Option 2 seems more involved but is safer and quicker: It's non-destructive.
+Option 2 seems more involved but is safer and quicker: it’s non-destructive.
 The old db remains intact until after the new one is activated.
 If anything goes wrong, you can fall back to the original.